-Each interrupt priority level (sometimes interpreted by software as an interrupt priority class) encompasses 16 vectors.
-Prioritizing interrupts within a priority level is determined by the vector number.
-The higher the vector number, the higher the priority within that priority level.
-In determining the priority of a vector and ranking of vectors within a priority group, the vector number is often divided into two parts, with the high 4 bits of the vector indicating its priority and the low 4 bit indicating its ranking within the priority group.
+Each interrupt-priority class encompasses 16 vectors.
+The relative priority of interrupts within an interrupt-priority class is determined by the value of bits 3:0 of the vector number.
+The higher the value of those bits, the higher the priority within that interrupt-priority class.
+Thus, each interrupt vector comprises two parts, with the high 4 bits indicating its interrupt-priority class and the low 4 bits indicating its ranking within the interrupt-priority class.